randomblts/react/README.md

 - `ReactDOM.render(element, document.getElementById("root"));   // React render` to
 - `<body id='root'><h2>Hello, Lenny!</h2></body>` (HTML tree)

 In this example, it may not seem like JSX provides a significant advantage.
 In practical scenarios, you can create self-contained components, like a "Wallet," with their own HTML structure and behavior, which can be easily reused throughout your application.

 In standard HTML, this level of encapsulation isn't readily achievable.
-To attain such encapsulation, you would need to utilize "shadow DOM," a relatively recent feature.
+To attain such encapsulation, you would need to utilize `shadow DOM`, a relatively recent feature in HTML standard.
 While conceptually similar to JSX, there's a notable distinction: shadow DOM operates directly on the real DOM, whereas JSX serves as a logical construct that interfaces with the Virtual DOM, residing in JavaScript memory.

-The key takeaway here is that shadow DOM enables you to create reusable and encapsulated components that are conceptually akin to those constructed with JSX but have a direct impact on the actual Document Object Model, offering a new level of modularity and isolation.

 ### 04. React tools
 These are some must have tools for React.